Greatest Film Scenes

 Repulsion (1965, UK)

-• the opening image during the title credits was a closeup of an eyeball, and the slow pull-back from the female's dead-eyed stare (paralleled at film's end with a zoom-in), followed by the symbolic cracking of an aging female's facial mask in an upper-class beauty salon looking like a corpse (Note: also, there were other cracking images throughout the film, including the image of the cracking of the sidewalk pavement - and of course, the protagonist's mentally-deranged schizophrenic mind)
+• the opening image during the title credits was an external closeup of an eyeball, and the slow pull-back from the female's dead-eyed stare (paralleled at film's end with a zoom-into the eyeball), followed by the symbolic cracking of an aging female's facial mask in an upper-class beauty salon looking like a corpse (Note: also, there were other cracking images throughout the film, including the image of the cracking of the sidewalk pavement, apartment walls - and of course, the protagonist's mentally-deranged schizophrenic mind)

 Beauty Salon Facial Mask